atk4/docs/application/hooks.md

 First, an object offers a "spot" where you can register callback code.
 So in `Model_Table`, for example, you'll find:

-     function save(){
+    function save()
+    {
         $this->hook('beforeSave');

-        ...
+        // ...

     }

-Then in **your code** you might have:
+Then in your own code you might have:

     $model->addHook('beforeSave', function($m){

         $m['card_mask'] = substr($m['card_num'], -4);
     });

-Model's `save()` method will now automatically call your callback method.
-This technique allows you to add behaviours to the model without overriding methods.
-You can place hook anywhere in your code even inside Model's `init()` method:
+The Model class's `save()` method will now automatically call your callback method.

+You can place hook anywhere in your code, even inside Model's `init()` method:

     class Model_Customer extends Model_Table {

         function init(){

-            ...
+            // ...

             $this->addHook('beforeSave',function($m){